 Safety is a top concern for John R Apartments resident Michael Byrd, 54, who has lived in the building just south of Midtown for three years.
 He says move-ins have been halted by a judge’s order because lead levels in the building are too high.
 And he blames the death of an elderly tenant on a lack of working elevators; the man had a heart attack in his apartment after walking up five flights of stairs.

-But Byrd says not only is the building unsafe, its management team is unresponsive.
+But Byrd says not only is the building unsafe,

 “The response anytime you try to get some repairs done is ‘you’re not obligated to live here, it’s a month-to-month lease,’” said Byrd.
 “These are systematic slum landlord tactics.”